vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/11/006_pApamochanam.md

 title = "6.
 To many different gods: for relief."

 +++
-[Çaṁtāti.—trayoviṅçakam. cāndramasam uta mantroktadevatyam. ānuṣṭubham*: 23. bṛhatīgarbhā.] *⌊The Anukr. omits the definition of 18 as pathyāpan̄kti.⌋
+[śaṁtāti.—trayoviṅśakam. cāndramasam uta mantroktadevatyam. ānuṣṭubham*: 23. bṛhatīgarbhā.] *⌊The Anukr. omits the definition of 18 as pathyāpan̄kti.⌋